ecchol/Ansiible/README.md

 # Ansiible-
-This is a ansible project which will have anisble playbooks
+This is a ansible project which will have ansible playbooks